luisgostink/flash-parking-mp/README.md

 - Edit reservation.
 - Built in payment system.
 - Receive an email when the user has made or cancelled a reservation.
 - Page with the history of bookings the user has made.
+- Show first the nearest parking spot.